myrne/jumpstart-black-coffee/readme.md

 * `make build` -- compiles all .coffee files in src/ and outputs into lib/.
 * `make watch` -- watches src/ for changes, and compiles any changed .coffee file to lib/.
 * `make jumpstart` --
+  * runs `npm install`, which will install the dev-dependencies (coffee-script and mocha)
-  * creates a github repo with the specified module name in the specified repos path (for your organization or for yourself)
+  * creates a GitHub repo with the specified module name in the specified repos path (for your organization or for yourself)
-  * initializes empty git repository
+  * initializes an empty git repository
-  * sets github repo as origin
+  * sets the GitHub repository as the local repository's origin
+  * creates an empty .coffee file named after the module in both src/ and test/.
-  * adds files, and commits with specified commit-message
+  * adds files, and commits with the commit-message you have chosen
-  * pushes the repository to github
+  * pushes the repository to GitHub

+Note that running `make jumpstart` afterwards is entirely optional.
+You could also decide to customize the generated Makefile before running the command.

 ## License